 After his father’s departure Owen continued the Newmarket practice, but sadly died suddenly of a brain abscess at the age of 43 in 1900, at Mentmore House.
 His coffin set off from Mentmore House and he was buried in the row of Owens near his mother at Mepal.
 George Mead senior died in Cambridge the following year.

-Since then Mentmore House has been used by various shops, much of the time it seems divided in two, as it is now (currently the Lancer Restaurant on the left and upstairs, the Beauty Box on the right).
-However, initially at least, much of the house would have been inhabited too, for example on the 1911 census by the Drackett-Case family of fishmongers.
+Since then Mentmore House has been used by various shops, much of the time it seems divided in two, as it is now (at the time this page was originally published in 2019 the Lancer Restaurant on the left and upstairs, the Beauty Box on the right).
+Initially at least, much of the house would have been inhabited too, for example on the 1911 census by the Drackett-Case family of fishmongers.